Road Trips Australia

 Why Trust Road Trips Australia?

-With over 25 years of remote area travel, including 4×4 destinations like the Simpson Desert Crossing, we have included this helpful guide to ensure you experience safe travel providing you with trusted and reliable advice for your next adventure.
+With over 25 years of remote area travel, including 4×4 destinations like the Simpson Desert Crossing and beach driving destinations, we have included this helpful guide to ensure you experience safe travel, providing you with trusted and reliable advice for your next adventure.
 Count on Road Trips Australia for an authentic, experience-backed guide.

-- Note: For those that don’t venture onto the sand that often, you don’t need to break the bank to get more prepared than this.
+• Note: For those who don’t venture onto the sand that often, you don’t need to break the bank to get more prepared than this.
 There is a multitude of recovery accessories on the market, but 99% of the time, sensible driving to the conditions, with the correct tyre pressure and the above basics, will be all you’ll need.

 Recovery Kit 4WD.
 Continued…

-- Recovery treads/tracks: Many options are now on the market.
-These trends placed in front of your tyres give your vehicle traction, assisting the ability to drive out of a bog.
+• Recovery treads/tracks: Many options are now on the market.
+These treads are placed in front of your tyres, giving your vehicle traction and assisting in driving out of a bog.
 Usually, they can be purchased in a pair and double as a sand shovel.

-- Winch: A winch is used in more extreme recovery cases pulling a vehicle out of a bog or loss of traction.
+• Winch: A winch is used in more extreme recovery cases, pulling a vehicle out of a bog or loss of traction.
 Could you talk to your local 4WD store (ARB or TJM) to discuss the best fit for your vehicle?
-Winches are a valuable tool for remote and solo traveling.
+Winches are a valuable tool for remote and solo travelling.

 Remember to think safely in a vehicle recovery situation, standing well clear of vehicles, cables, and anchor points.